YJPL/Storyboard/README.md

 You can use a free online service to translate your SVG logo into BASE64 code, and paste it to replace the sample in `inline-logo.svg.php`.
 Your SVG logo will then appear in the left-hand corner of your site.

 You can also add a custom image logo from the customizer.
 Go to site identity → logo, or use the site text title + description.

-You can see an overview of this theme at: [https://film-storyboards.com/demo](https://film-storyboards.com/demo)